 After a minute I decide the priestess won’t tell anyone if I don’t observe correct posture, un-tuck my feet, and use my silver cuffs to warm them.

 If I’d really wanted advice, maybe I should have chosen different guides.
-Although I’d chosen my father out of sympathy, ultimately they were all political.
-But being a princess means everything I do is political.
-I don’t know people for nonpolitical reasons.
+Although I had more than one reason, ultimately all my choices were political.
+Being a princess means everything I do is political, though; I don’t know people for nonpolitical reasons.

 No matter what I choose, that will still be true.